Working class in the United States: Political role of the white working class

 According to Thomas B. Edsall, an experienced political commentator, the white working class, defined as non-Hispanic whites who have not completed college, plays a pivotal role in the politics of the United States.
-This segment of the electorate is large and volatile and its swing vote role closely tracks the success or failure of Democratic candidates.
-It was solidly Democratic during the New Deal but its support of Democratic candidates has steadily eroded to about 50%.
+This segment of the electorate was solidly Democratic during the New Deal, but its support of Democratic candidates steadily eroded to about 50% by the end of the 20th century.
 It is also diminishing as a portion of the electorate, both due to increased educational opportunities and because whites make up a declining share of the electorate overall.

-Reagan Democrats describes the segment of the white working class which forms part of the Republican base of support.
+At the turn of the millennium in the 2000 presidential election, whites without college degrees became a Republican demographic stronghold.
+They had been approximately evenly split in the 1996 presidential election, but swung hard towards George W. Bush, who won by them a 17% margin that year.
+Whites without college degrees continued to become more Republican before Donald Trump first ran for president in 2016.

 The political role of the white working class was re-examined during the 2016 United States presidential election, due to the strong support for Donald Trump by white working class voters.
 Trump's victory was in part credited to this support in swing states such as Wisconsin, Michigan, and Pennsylvania, that had previously been won by his Democratic predecessor Barack Obama.
 Professional pollsters did not predict such a large swing for Trump among the white working class.
 According to Nate Cohn, the gains that Trump's opponent Hillary Clinton made among other voter classes "were overwhelmed by Mr. Trump's huge appeal to white voters without a degree."
-Voter turnout among white voters who did not have a college degree had increased by 3 percent from 2012 to 2016., despite the composition of white voters who did not have a college degree decreasing by 1 percent from 2012 to 2016.
-Florida saw an even larger increase, with voter turnout among white voters without a college degree increasing almost 7 percent from 2012 to 2016.
-In North Carolina, voter turnout in 2016 by this demographic increasing more than 4 percent compared to 2012.
+Voter turnout among white voters who did not have a college degree had increased by 3 percent from 2012 to 2016, despite the composition of white voters who did not have a college degree decreasing by 1 percent from 2012 to 2016.

+According to Nate Silver, educational attainment, not income, predicted who would vote for Trump in 2016.
+Specifically, Trump gained among White voters without college degrees and lost ground among White voters with college degrees.
+The most college-educated counties in the United States had the smallest swings to or shifted against Trump.
+This can be seen by comparing the swing map and the map of the most college-educated counties.
+Whites with college degrees did not become a Democratic stronghold until 2016.
+They had only voted for Lyndon B. Johnson 52-48% in his 1964 landslide victory, even as Johnson won 61-39%.